pokt-network/poktroll/docusaurus/docs/protocol/primitives/probabilistic_proofs.md

 This represents the Supplier's earnings before the penalty is applied.

-If the Supplier chooses to leave the network at this point in time, they will have successfully gamed the system.
+If the Supplier chooses to leave the network at this point in time, it will have successfully gamed the system.

 #### Expected Penalty: Slashing amount for Dishonest Supplier